ImoutoChan/ImoutoRebirth/README.md

 cd <path to the latest folder>
 ```

-It will install rabbitmq, postgres, .net runtime (can take some time, especially for Postgres)
+It will install postgres, .net runtime (can take some time, especially for Postgres)
 ```powershell
 ./install-dependencies.ps1
 ```